martin-kl/Diploma_Thesis_01526110_code/README.md

 ## Structure
 Extended notes on how I ran everything can be found [here](Notes%20on%20how%20to%20run%20everything.md).
-Each sub-folder has its own README file that contains more information on
+Each sub-folder has its own README file that contains more information on that part.